Mandarin0016/EMS-RESTful-API-Spring-Boot/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change in the following GitHub repository: https://github.com/Mandarin0016/EMS-RESTful-API-Spring-Boot.git

 ## License